gnunicorn/ipfs-cached/README.md

  - [x] implement proxying via PAC
  - [x] retry via proxy on broken request
  - [x] implement simple blacklisting example (spoofing geo-ip-lists)
+ - [ ] implement proxying via domain-fronting? (is that even possible?)

+## Limitations

+There are a few limitations you need to be aware of.
+The most important: **THIS IS A PROOF OF CONCEPT AND IN NO WAY MEANT FOR PRODUCTION USAGE**. and **THIS IS TOTALLY UNTESTED**, as well as:

+ - Firefox-only (at the moment)
+ - There isn't any actual Proxy configured, your failing requests will also just fail
+ - because of the way the interception interface works, the requests still happen in background (as it seems), even if the cache is loaded
+ - by just emitting the cache to a distributed network, this can easily be spoofed and other content injected
+ - Proxying via PAC has its limitations

 ## LICENSE